Gelephu: Trade and commerce

 The location of Gelephu is favorable for cross-border trade between India and Bhutan.
 From that Indo-Bhutan border gate Bongaigaon, the sixth largest city of Ainamssamerging as business node for the economics affairs i.e., business dealing & logistic supports is 78 km away.

-India continues to play a pivotal role in the GMC project, with Prime Minister Narendra Modi expressing support during discussions with Bhutanese leadership.
-A roadshow in August 2024, organized by the Punjab, Haryana, Delhi Chamber of Commerce and Industry, highlighted opportunities for Indian investment in infrastructure, hospitality, and wellness sectors.
-Bhutanese Prime Minister Tshering Tobgay, speaking at the International Cooperative Alliance conference in New Delhi on November 25, 2024, described the GMC as a "co-operative project" spanning 2,500 square kilometers, emphasizing its zero-carbon goals.
-The proposed 69.04-km Gelephu-Kokrajhar railway link, awaiting Indian government approval as of July 2025, aims to boost regional trade and connectivity.

 Transport

 Gelephu Airport was completed in 2012, after being planned in the early 2000s.
 In 2023, it was announced that a new international airport would be built as part of the proposed Gelephu Special Administrative Region.
 The existing domestic airport will remain operational.

-In July 2025, construction of the Gelephu International Airport (GIA), a key component of the Gelephu Mindfulness City, began with a groundbreaking ceremony on July 8, 2025, attended by Their Majesties and senior officials.
-Designed by Bjarke Ingels Group (BIG), the airport integrates Bhutanese cultural elements and aims to be a carbon-neutral mobility hub with public transport options like trackless trams.
-Set to open by 2029, it will serve as Bhutan's second international gateway, enhancing regional connectivity with Assam, India, and supporting trade and tourism.
-Over 3,000 volunteers have contributed to the project, with ongoing royal support.

-Health

-In July 2025, the Gelephu Central Regional Referral Hospital (CRRH) established a Health and Medical Research Centre in July 2025, aiming to become a global leader within the GMC framework.

 Tourism

 Key attractions include the Gelephu Tshachu (a hot spring in the southern plains of Gelephu known for its miraculous healing power and properties, inaugurated by the Third King Jigme Dorji Wangchuck in 1962), Royal Manas National Park, Phibsoo Wildlife Sanctuary, Nyimalung Monastery, Tali Monastery, and Threma Lhakhang (temple).

-In August 2025, the local hospitality sector reported a post-pandemic recovery, with hotels and restaurants experiencing increased visitor numbers in August 2025, driven by the GMC's growing prominence as a tourist destination.